OJeun/1800_202310_DTC02/README.md

 * I am Julie and I am excited about this subject because I want to change the world.

-* My name is Martin Siu and I am excited about this project because I want to change the world.

 ## 3. Technologies and Resources Used